jmriebold/lab-equipment/README.md

 * Using virtualenv for local packages (the virtual environment is automatically activated upon login using the command: <code>source ./.virtualenv/lab-equipment/bin/activate</code> Deactivate it by executing <code>deactivate</code>)
 * Currently set up to appear at [https://zeos.ling.washington.edu/equipment-reservations](https://zeos.ling.washington.edu/equipment-reservations)

+# Structure
+## Django
+* Django is broadly organized into projects and apps.
+Each project (in this case, 'lab-equipment') contains one or more apps (only one here: 'equipment').
+* equipment/models.py contains the 'models' (i.e. objects, classes) for the app.
+This includes equipment, reservation, etc., as well as fields for every piece of information stored in the models.
+* equipment/views.py contains methods that pass information (e.g. equipment, user, etc.) database to the webpages that are displayed to the user.
+* equipment/utils.py is not a standard Django module, but contains all the helper methods used in the webapp (e.g. sending emails, making Google Calendar reservations, resizing images).
+* equipment/urls.py contains regex patterns for matching URLS, used to direct users from page to page within the webapp.
+* equipment/templates and its subdirectories contain the pages themselves.
+* lab_equipment/settings.py contains the settings for the project (e.g. apps, middleware, etc.).

 # Usage
 ## South
 <b>Important:</b> Whenever changes are made to models that will require changes to the database, run (within the top level lab-equipment repository folder that this README is found in):